turingschool/front-end-curriculum/lessons/module-1/js-event-bubbling-and-delegation.md

 ### Experiment

-Clone [this](https://github.com/wvmitchell/eventPractice) repository to your local machine, and open up example1/index.html in your browser.
-Additionally, open up the example1/script.js and example1/index.html in your text editor, side by side.
+Clone [this](https://github.com/turingschool-examples/eventPractice) repository to your local machine, and open up `example1/index.html` in your browser.
+Additionally, open up the `example1/script.js` and `example1/index.html` in your text editor, side by side.

 <section class="call-to-action">
 ### Your Turn

 You should see three buttons labeled "Click me!" as well as a button for adding new buttons to the page.

 1. Spend some time reading through the code in script.js.
+You might want to add some of your own pseudocode.
 2. After you've read every line,  ask yourself:
-    * Which elements are we capturing with `querySelector`'s?
+    * Which elements are we selecting with `querySelector`'s?
     * Which elements are we adding `eventListeners` to?
     * What happens when the user clicks the `addNewButton`?